Firebrand cleric Sadr on course to win Iraq election

 Sadr has a zealous following among the young, poor and dispossessed but had been sidelined by influential Iranian-backed figures.

-During the election campaign, frustrated Iraqis of all shades, complained about their political elite’s systematic patronage, bad governance and corruption, saying they didn’t receive any benefits of their country’s oil wealth.
+During the election campaign, frustrated Iraqis of all shades complained about their political elite’s systematic patronage, bad governance and corruption, saying they didn’t receive any benefits of their country’s oil wealth.

 Iraq has been ranked among the world’s most corrupt countries, with high unemployment, rife poverty, weak public institutions and bad services despite high oil revenues for many years.
 Endemic corruption has eaten at the government’s financial resources.